uilianries/imgui/Software-using-dear-imgui.md

 Help us complete this list!

-- This is a list of disclosed users only.
-The game industry has traditionally been rather private, and a majority of of large game studios who are using Dear ImGui haven't disclosed their use publicly.
+- **This is a list of disclosed users only**.
+The game industry has traditionally been rather private, and a majority of large game studios who are using Dear ImGui haven't disclosed their use publicly.
 If you work for one of those studio, consider disclosing your use via in-game credits, tech-oriented publications / blog posts, community shout-outs, or simply posting in the [gallery threads](https://github.com/ocornut/imgui/issues/2529).
 I work or talked with some of those studios but I am unable to disclose them without their approval.

 - The field listing author/company/team name is provided to make this list easier to parse and contextualize.
 It doesn't imply any endorsement from said author/company/team.